Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-27-22 - Concurrency Cont..md

 + Kernel provides CRUD for threads
 + Thread Switching is done by Kernel too

 Notice the overhead with Kernel `TRAP`s.
-You do not need to switch to kernel mode.
+You do not need to switch to kernel mode to swap threads in ULTs.

 ## Combined Approach